pvdz/tenko/README.md

 - will remove non-assert dev artifacts
 - can remove inline asserts (lines that start with `ASSERT`)
 - can remove all the AST generation from the build (lines that start with `AST`)
+- inlines many constants used by the parser as enums or bitwise fields

 To generate a build run this in the project root, flags can be combined: